mmmaaatttttt/personal-site/src/pages/blog/gaming-relationships.md

 If you play around with this visualization a bit, you may reach a somewhat unsettling conclusion: none of the relationships captured by the model seem particularly healthy.
 By adjusting the sliders, here are some of the relationships you can model:

 1. One in which each person's feelings oscillate between poisitive and negative, with the two parties never really in sync with one another.
+2. One in which the relationship explodes into an exponentially increasing mutual mania or hatred.
-2. One in which the relationship spirals out of control, with one person's feelings getting increasingly positive, and the other person's getting increasingly negative.
+3. One in which the relationship explodes in different directions for each person.
+While one person's feelings become increasingly positive, the other person's feelings become increasingly negative.
-3. One in which the feelings stabilize, but only at 0, meaning that each person grows indifferent to the other over time.
+4. One in which the feelings stabilize, but only at 0, meaning that each person grows indifferent to the other over time.

 Put simply, this model of relationships isn't very optimistic.
+There's no way to model a relationship that naturally grows over time and stabilizes at some reasonable value.

 ### Relationship Dynamics: Second Model